Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Ageing & Society | Immunology and vaccination |

-Human Biology and Public health perspective | Epidemiology |
+Human Biology and Public Health Perspective | Epidemiology |

 Human Biology | Introduction to Epidemiology |

-Public health Perspective | Social Epidemiology |
+Public Health Perspective | Social Epidemiology |

-Nutrition | Gender issue and Health, PH in disasters and outbreak, Environmental and occupational health |
+Nutrition | Gender issues and Health, PH in disasters and outbreaks, Environmental and occupational health |

 Basic Nutrition | Gender Issues & Health |